Marazion: Modern history

 In 1595, Elizabeth I granted Marazion its own charter of incorporation, making it a borough.
 This ratified the grant of St Andrew's fair, provided for another on the Feast of St Barnabas and established a market on Saturdays.
 The corporation established by the 1595 charter consisted of a mayor, eight aldermen and twelve capital burgesses.
 Of the fairs, only the Michaelmas fair has survived and all the markets have gone.

 The borough of Marazion briefly served as a constituency during the Commonwealth period in the 1650s, with the right to return two members of parliament.
 Richard Myll and Thomas Westlake were elected in 1658, but the inhabitants petitioned against them taking their seats because they were unable to pay expenses for their attendance.

 The A394 road between Marazion, Helston and Penryn was once run by Helston Turnpike Roads Trust, which charged tolls for using the road.
-On 1 November 1880 the Trust put up for auction the toll houses at Marazion and Wendron as well as ″materials″ such as granite posts, chains, gates, etc. The charging of tolls ended on 7 November 1880 and the road came under the management of the County (note:Cornwall County Council was not formed until 1889).
+On 1 November 1880, the Trust put the toll houses at Marazion and Wendron up for auction, as well as ″materials″ such as granite posts, chains and gates.
+The charging of tolls ended on 7 November 1880 and the road came under the management of the County.
+(Note: Cornwall County Council was not formed until 1889.)

 The Penwith area, which includes Marazion, was one of the last areas where the Cornish language survived as the vernacular language of the population, but the number of native speakers gradually diminished as the population adopted the English language.
 A John Nancarrow from Marazion, who survived into the 1790s, was said to be one of the last known native speakers of Cornish.

-The West Cornwall Railway opened Marazion railway station on 11 March 1852 and its goods yard handled a large volume of perishable traffic - fish, fruit, and vegetables - from the surrounding farms and harbours.
+The West Cornwall Railway opened Marazion railway station on 11 March 1852 and its goods yard handled a large volume of perishable traffic, including fish, fruit, and vegetables, from the surrounding farms and harbours.
 Marazion station closed to passenger traffic in October 1964 and to freight in December 1965.
-For many years the site of the closed station was home to Pullman railway carriages which were used as camping coaches.
-The site, though not conveniently located, is on Cornwall's still-operating passenger main-line, so there are aspirations to re-open it.
+For many years, the site of the closed station was home to Pullman railway carriages which were used as camping coaches.
+The site, though not conveniently located, lies on the Cornish Main Line, so there are aspirations to reopen it.

-The Royal National Lifeboat Institution opened a 'Marazion Lifeboat Station' in 1990, although the inshore lifeboat was actually kept in a shed on the quayside on St Michael's Mount.
-The station was closed on 31 October 2001 as it was proving difficult to find enough volunteer crew members.
+The Royal National Lifeboat Institution opened Marazion Lifeboat Station in 1990, although the inshore lifeboat was actually kept in a shed on the quayside on St Michael's Mount.
+The station was closed on 31 October 2001, as it was proving difficult to find enough volunteer crew members.
 The boat was transferred to the neighbouring Penlee Lifeboat Station at Newlyn on the other side of Mounts Bay where there is a larger population to draw the crews from.